Josh Rojas Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.10 team ERA that ranks 28th among all league pitching staffs.
+- The Royals have a 5.19 team ERA that ranks 28th across all MLB pitching staffs.

+- Marsh (0-6) takes the mound for the Royals in his seventh start of the season.
+He has a 5.56 ERA in 43 2/3 innings pitched, with 50 strikeouts.

-- His last time out was on Sunday against the Chicago Cubs, when the righty threw eight innings, surrendering two earned runs while giving up five hits.
+- The righty last appeared in relief on Tuesday, when he threw 5 2/3 innings against the Oakland Athletics, allowing three earned runs while giving up five hits.

+- In 10 games this season, the 25-year-old has a 5.56 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .265 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.